 pulse, and breathing are stable and you are alert, you will be taken to your hospital

 room or discharged home.
 If this procedure was done as an outpatient, plan to have

 You will not be allowed to eat or drink anything until your gag reflex has returned.

 You may have a sore throat and pain with swallowing for a few days.
 This is normal.

-Many times, a rectal suppository of a certain medicine is given after the ERCP to
+Many times, a rectal suppository is given after the ERCP.
+This decreases the risk

 You may go back to your usual diet and activities after the procedure, unless your